welpo/osc.garden/content/pages/privacy/index.md

 - **Language**: the language your browser is set to.
 - **Screen size**: the dimensions of your device's screen.
 - **Time**: when you accessed the site.
+- **Browsing session**: a temporary identification code generated from your IP address, browser information, and a random number.
+This is used to recognise a browsing session for 8 hours.
+After that time, the code is deleted from memory and is not stored anywhere.

-I do not track unique visitors, and I do not track how long you stay on the site or where you go after you leave.
+I do not track unique visitors across sessions, and I do not track how long you stay on the site or where you go after you leave.

 ## How do I collect this data?